 Sometimes two or even three underground storage tanks can be present on the same property.
 Even with records remediation from one tank we still see tanks nearby that are still a problem.
 Sometimes it’s on the other side of the home, sometimes right next to the known tank.
 Getting a tank sweep done is in your best interests if you don’t have a record of one.

 DEQ LIST – Check to see if a voluntary certification for decommissioning exists for a tank which did not leak.
-This is a downloadable file for the List of Intact Storage Tanks.
-Search for the house number with the Find function (Ctrl +F on Windows & Linux – Command + F on Mac)
+Click the ‘null’ box and enter your street name or numbers.

 Unless it was very recent the Oregon DEQ will list all certifications and contaminated soil samples in the above databases.

-PortlandMaps.com – Search for your address, then click on the ‘permits’ button.
+PortlandMaps.com – Many homes have tanks with no corresponding files.
+Search for your address, then click on the ‘permits’ button.
 Scroll down to see if there are any permits for ‘Underground Storage Tanks’.
 Be sure the permit is for the correct address and not a nearby address.
 These permits will only exist for homes in close-in Portland, as seen in the image below.

 You can also look through the home yourself to try and identify any signs of heating oil use in the past.

 Because second tanks occur in maybe 1% of homes with oil heat.
 You should consider getting an oil tank sweep if you haven’t had one.

 The oil tank sweep involves a search through the above listed public records and may include searching though historic imagery and neighborhood trends.
 The on-site investigation searches for signs of oil oil plumbing as seen in the signs of oil page.
 Then we use a variety of metal detectors and magnetometers.
 We have special other tools for extreme situations and investigation.

 The report will include anything large and metal that is underground.
 This includes things like: Metal cesspools, septic tanks, home gasoline tanks, second underground oil tanks, and buried car doors.